Slaviiiii/react-music-project/README.md

 My Web Application.

 ## Description
 This is a full stack web application, which users use to create an account, login with it and make their music ideas come true.
-Users can like other music if they are logged in.
-They can also read their own creations in order to edit and delete them.
+Users can like and comment on other music if they are logged in into their account.
+Owners can read their own creations in order to edit and delete them.

 - For Routes it uses react-router-dom.
+- Some Routes have RouteGuard wrapper.
-- A React hook form is used for the validation.
+- React-hook-form is used for form validation.

 ## Technologies
 The used Technologies are: